Stoja: Career

-Beginnings (1987-1997)
+Beginnings (1987–1997)

 Novaković began singing as an amateur in kafanas and discothèques in 1987.
 According to her, she started singing accidentally.
 She went to the local neighbourhood Slava where she sang for the first time.
-She quotes from that night; "Tips were flying in all directions, everyone was on tables and chairs.
+She quotes from that night: "Tips were flying in all directions, everyone was on tables and chairs.
 When we finished, the head of the orchestra told me not to go anywhere until we split the tip because I deserved it.
 My purse was full of money, I couldn't close it.".
 The band she sang with, came to her house and propose the idea to her of singing again with them.
 After her husband died in a car accident, she had to move out of his parents house where she was living with their son, and moved to her friends house.
 She continued singing, and eventually moved to Novi Sad, then Borča near Belgrade.
 One night she was noticed by composer Stevan Simeunović, upon which they started collaborating.

 In 1997, she began recording an album for the record label Lazarević Production.
-Kako je meni sada (How am I doing now), her debut studio album, was released in 1998, with songs like: Da, da, da (Yes, yes, yes) and a duet with Serbian folk singer Mile Kitić on the song: Takva je Ljubav (Such is love) That first album became a big success.
+Kako je meni sada (How Do I Feel Now), her debut studio album, was released in 1998, with songs like: "Da, da, da" (Yes, Yes, Yes) and a duet with Serbian folk singer Mile Kitić on the song "Takva je ljubav" (Such Is Love).
+That first album became a big success.
 Later that year, she signed with the label Grand Production, owned by Lepa Brena and Saša Popović, and released her second album, Ćiki, ćiki in 1999.
 The album featured multiple hit songs, the biggest being "Ćiki, ćiki".
-The title song "Čiki, čiki" and the track "Neću da ostarim" (I’m not going to get old) gained the greatest popularity.
+The title song "Ćiki, ćiki" and the track "Neću da ostarim" (I'm Not Going to Get Old) gained the greatest popularity.
 Television appearances followed, which she admits she was not fond of, but interest in her was growing.
 Despite the stormy year on the political and social front, Stoja performed throughout Serbia and Bosnia and Herzegovina.